janaagaard75/FilmFilter/website/README.md

 * Shorter names for the cinemas.
 * Possible to select a start time interval.
 * Save the data in local storage, and only update if outdated.
+* Add routes to the app, so that it's possible to share links.